Mileage expenses can be created from both the web and the mobile app.

 Setting the Default Mileage Rate and Default Distance Category

-Companies can set the default mileage rate and category in the “Distance” section of the policy settings.
-To get there, go to Admin > Policies > [Policy Name] > Expenses.
+Groups can set the default mileage rate and category in the “Distance” section of the group policy settings.
+To get there, go to Settings > Policies > Group > [Policy Name] > Expenses.
 You will also be able to choose whether to use miles or kilometers as the default unit.

-Individuals can set their default mileage rate in their account settings.
-To get there, click your User Icon in the upper left hand corner of the screen > Account Settings > Preferences.
-You will also be able to choose whether to use miles or kilometers as the default unit.
+Individual users can set their Individual Policy default mileage rate from Settings > Policies > Individual > [Policy Name] > Expenses.
+From here, the same settings will show and they will also be able to choose whether to use miles or kilometers as the default unit.

 Creating Mileage Expenses (on web)